saturnlighting/literature-review/README.md

 <Gender>

-“for pedestrians, the deterrence of darkness was similar for males and females, which disagrees with previous studies” (S. Fotios, Uttley, and Gorjimahlabani 2022).
+S. Fotios, Uttley, and Gorjimahlabani (2022) found that darkness has a greater deterrent effect on female cyclists than male cyclists.

 <!-- "Women are more sensitive to dark spaces when walking and cycling than men" [@xie_i_2018]. -->

 <Age>

-Older people may detect object differently than younger people (reference needed).

 <Disadvantaged groups>